db-benchmarks/db-benchmarks/README.md

 	--password=PASSWORD
 	--rm - remove after successful saving to database
 ----------------------
-Environment vairables:
+Environment variables:
-	All the options can be specified as environment variables, but you can't use the same option as an environment variables and an command line argument at the same time.
+	All the options can be specified as environment variables, but you can't use the same option as an environment variables and as a command line argument at the same time.
 ```

 And run the test: